Landscape planning: Legislation

-Landscape planning is not limited to ecological approaches, but ecological principles often play a significant role.
-Steiner (1991) defines ecological planning as “the use of biophysical and sociocultural information to identify opportunities and constraints for decision making about the use of landscape.”
-This perspective highlights the integration of scientific information with community values to guide land use decisions.

-Because landscape planning is applied in a wide range of geographic, cultural, and regulatory contexts, the process is inherently adaptable.
-The sequence of steps may be modified to address specific goals such as conservation, urban development, recreation planning, or climate adaptation.
-This flexibility allows landscape planning to serve as a framework for both small-scale site design and large-scale regional planning efforts.

 Impacts and implications

 Results of proper implementations of landscape planning practices are not only limited to more functional landscapes.
 It can also influence for the better many aspects of the environment and community in which it is used to its potential.
 While the chief purpose of landscape planning is for ecological reasons it can impact so much more when used effectively as a tool.

 Ecology

 Landscape planning is mainly used for ecological purposes and functions best when the result of the planning process is the least amount of interruption of ecological factors from before the implementation ever went into place.
 In this practice landscape planning can be used to not only maintain the status of the existing environment, but also can be used to improve aspects of previously under performing ecosystems, for example, designing to increase biodiversity.
-For example Landscape planning could be used to create additional habitat for endangered species, and reclamation of previously used or depleted lands (e.g. old agricultural spaces) for expansion of natural ecosystems.
+For example, Landscape planning could be used to create additional habitat for endangered species, and reclamation of previously used or depleted lands (e.g. old agricultural spaces) for expansion of natural ecosystems.
 This also includes planning in order to reduce the impact of the changes to the environment. with proper landscape planning, a greater speed of recovery for the ecosystems of interrupted spaces is achievable.